illb/CarND-Traffic-Sign-Classifier-Project/writeup.md

 You're reading it! and here is a link to my [project code](https://github.com/illb/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

-###Data Set Summary & Exploration
+###Data Set Summary & Exploration3
+![alt text][image2]
 ####1.
 Provide a basic summary of the data set and identify where in your code the summary was done.
+In the c for any color
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+de, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 The code for this step is contained in the second code cell of the IPython notebook.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.